 Determining Fault in a Truck Accident

-Trucking accidents can involve several parties.
-From drivers to the company or agency, and maintenance team.
-Determining who should be held responsible is a grey area especially when independent contractors are involved.
-It requires a large amount of skill, experience, and resources to make sure that the party is responsible for their negligence.
+Trucking accidents can involve several parties, from drivers to the company or agency and maintenance crew.
+Determining who should be held responsible is a grey area, especially when independent contractors are involved.
+It requires a large amount of skill, experience, and resources to ensure that the party is responsible for negligence.

 Failure to Use Turn Signals

-Failing to properly use turn signals can cause rear-end collisions and related accidents or fatalities depending on the circumstances.
-Drivers fail to make the appropriate signal for a turn around 25 percent of the time, which is dangerously high and equates to around a high outcome each day.
-Failing to use turn signals is among the top reasons for car accidents, such as sideswipes.
-This article explains why it is important to use your turn signals when it is necessary to avoid legal charges against you.
+Failing to use turn signals properly can cause rear-end collisions and related accidents or fatalities depending on the circumstances.
+Drivers fail to make an appropriate turn signal 25% of the time, which is dangerously high and equates to a great outcome each day.
+Failing to use turn signals is among the top reasons for collisions, such as sideswipes.
+This article explains why you should use your turn signals when it is necessary to avoid legal charges against you.

 Commercial Truck Accidents: Company and Driver Liability